simplycubed/extensions/rtdb-webflow-sync/README.md

 This extension will operate with the following project IAM roles:

-- datastore.user (Reason: Allows the extension to create, update and delete user data from Cloud Firestore.)

 - firebasedatabase.admin (Reason: Allows the extension to create, update and delete user data from Realtime Database.)

-- storage.objectAdmin (Reason: Allows the extension to create, update and delete user data from Cloud Storage.)